Handling Configuration Updates

 Forced Update if Unchanged

 Mostly a configuration change.
-Using Update Helper module config, in the hook_update we check if this setting remained the same before we do the update, so we don’t override user’s setting.
+The hook_update we check if this setting remained the same before we do the update, so we don’t override user’s setting.
 If the user has overridden it, it becomes an “Optional Update” - see below.

 Optional Update

 A nice enhancement that we recommend users to use or an update that failed to apply - see "Forced Update if Unchanged" above.
 There’s no hook_update for this.
-Instead it is communicated through Update Helper module checklist integration in Drupal UI.
-The UI would give instructions to the users on how to apply this update (mostly using a Drush command that reads Update Helper config) or manually by liking to release notes or help articles.
+The UI would give instructions to the users on how to apply this update or manually by liking to release notes or help articles.

 Introduced an updated view with more exposed filters for admins to manage content.